 - Wash the cabbage thoroughly and chop it into big pieces.
 Set aside to drain.

 - Pre the oil in the wok, then add the ground beef and the garlic.
-Saute till brown in color.
+Saute till brown.

 - Add in the cabbage and mix it in.
 Then allow it to wilt.